 Why is idea management system needed?

 To increase innovation success, organizations must build a system.
 The system regulates the way it collects information and actions.
-Companies tend to have plenty of innovation potential in their employees and organizations could benefit a lot from engaging the whole organization to share ideas.
+Companies tend to have plenty of innovation potential in their employees, and organizations could benefit significantly from engaging the whole organization to share ideas.
 You need idea management to organize that.
-It helps to organize ideation systematically and provides the basis for innovation.
+It helps to manage ideation systematically and provides the basis for innovation.

 "Every employee has the capacity for innovative ideas but it depends on idea management to use this capacity" (Saatciouglu, 2002)